-Professor Nana is counsel in the New York office of WilmerHale, where she represented major multinational corporations and financial institutions in civil and criminal investigations before the US Department of Justice and the Securities and Exchange Commission.
-She focused her practice on government and internal corporate investigations and other criminal and enforcement matters.
-She has experience in matters related to the Foreign Corrupt Practices Act (FCPA); money laundering; and environmental, social, governance compliance.
+As a practitioner, Nana was counsel in the New York office of WilmerHale, where she represented major multinational corporations and financial institutions in civil and criminal investigations before the US Department of Justice and the Securities and Exchange Commission.
+She focused her practice on government and internal corporate investigations and other criminal and enforcement matters, gaining substantial experience in matters related to the Foreign Corrupt Practices Act (FCPA); money laundering; and environmental, social, governance compliance.

-Professor Nana's pro bono practice focused on civil litigation on behalf of trafficking victims, some of which she continues in the Human Trafficking Clinic.
-In this capacity, she obtained several substantial settlements for her clients, including a multi-million-dollar judgment from a former diplomat employer.
+Her pro bono practice focused on civil litigation on behalf of trafficking victims, some of which she continues in the Human Trafficking Clinic.
+In this capacity, she obtained several substantial settlements for her clients, including a multimillion-dollar judgment from a former diplomat employer.
 While a practitioner, Nana also served as an adjunct professor at Cardozo Law School, where she taught a course on corporate criminal liability and the FCPA.